kubernetes/minikube/docs/configuring_kubernetes.md

 ## Selecting a Kubernetes version

 minikube defaults to the latest stable version of Kubernetes.
-You can select a different version by using the `--kubernetes-version` flag, for example:
+You may select a different Kubernetes release by using the `--kubernetes-version` flag, for example:

   `minikube start --kubernetes-version=v1.10.13`